infu/pquery/README.md

 # pQuery
-Photoshop ExtendScript library for civilized scripting This library is so far only concept and has only three functions.
+Photoshop ExtendScript library for civilized scripting.

+This library is so far only concept and has only three functions.
 It stayed in my forum for a while as an answer, but I decided to put it here and if people show interest, it can grow.